Kwabena-Abrokwa/degallery/server/README.md

 Files include;
 Users Validation: All validations needed in the users controller.

-## Validations Folder

-It contains all the validations of the backend where they are broken down according to the service being rendered to the users of Degallery.
-Files include;
-Users Validation: All validations needed in the users controller.

 ## Services Folder

 It contains all third party services to the backend.